About Alison Bauld’s Music

 These songs and others with a text by Shakespeare may be obtained from the Wise Music Classical (Novello & Co) website or The Australian Music Centre.
 Jane Manning in her wonderful book, New Vocal Repertory 2, page 231 gives a useful introduction to how the works may be performed from a singer’s point of view.

-Where to find Alison Bauld’s music
+Where to find Alison Bauld’s music:

-A list of other works by Alison Bauld are also listed on the Wise Music Classical website (Novello & Co) and The Australian Music Centre.
+A list of works by Alison Bauld are also listed on the Wise Music Classical website (Novello & Co) and The Australian Music Centre.

 See ‘Availability of Scores’ above.